Rangers go deep twice to back Minor in 4-2 win over A's

 TRAINER’S ROOM

-Rangers: Profar started again at third base in place of Beltre and made a diving stop on Ramon Laureano’s sharp grounder in the first inning.
+Rangers: Profar started again at third base in place of Beltre, who’s had recurring hamstring problems, and made a diving stop on Ramon Laureano’s sharp grounder in the first inning.

 UP NEXT